sampaiodias/unity-clean-code/README.md

 ## Namespaces

 Maybe one of the most useful features of C#, namespaces are (in short) a way to better organize your scripts.
-Unfortunately, namespaces was also one the most underused C# features by Unity developers for quite some time (maybe because of Unity's very own scripting documentation not showing it), but that's something I'm personally seeing some changes within the community.
+Unfortunately, namespaces were also one the most underused C# features by Unity developers for quite some time (maybe because of Unity's very own scripting documentation not showing it properly), but that's something I'm personally seeing some changes within the community.
 Namespaces are not only useful, they are powerful, but only when you properly use them.
 And the most important part about it is... naming them!

 Before we go to what you should or shouldn't do with namespaces, take a look at this familiar piece of code: